dristidani/Recipe_Recommendation_Bot/README.md

 ### Report

-Approach Taken
+#### Approach Taken
 The chatbot was developed using a combination of LangChain for managing interactions and Pinecone for vector storage.
 The primary goal was to create a RAG pipeline to provide accurate and context-aware recipe recommendations.

 #### Challenges Faced

-Integration with Pinecone: Ensuring efficient indexing and retrieval of recipe data.
+- Integration with Pinecone: Ensuring efficient indexing and retrieval of recipe data.
-Context Management: Maintaining conversation context across multiple user interactions.
+- Context Management: Maintaining conversation context across multiple user interactions.
-Handling Out-of-Scope Queries: Implementing a mechanism to detect and respond appropriately to out-of-scope queries.
+- Handling Out-of-Scope Queries: Implementing a mechanism to detect and respond appropriately to out-of-scope queries.

-Overcoming Challenges
+#### Overcoming Challenges

-Efficient Data Chunking: Implemented an asynchronous method to load and chunk PDF data, improving response times.
+- Efficient Data Chunking: Implemented an asynchronous method to load and chunk PDF data, improving response times.
-Enhanced Prompts: Used detailed and structured prompts to guide the language model in generating accurate and context-aware responses.
+- Enhanced Prompts: Used detailed and structured prompts to guide the language model in generating accurate and context-aware responses.
-Error Handling: Added checks for out-of-scope queries and unavailable data to enhance user experience.
+- Error Handling: Added checks for out-of-scope queries and unavailable data to enhance user experience.

+#### Future Enhancements

+- User Profiles: Implementing user profiles to store preferences and history for more personalized recommendations.
+- Enhanced Data Features: Including more detailed recipe metadata, such as nutritional information, difficulty levels, and cooking times.
+- Community Features: Allowing users to rate and review recipes, and submit their own recipes for aricher community-driven experience.

-Video Demonstration
+#### Video Demonstration
 A video demonstration of the chatbot in action is available.
 Watch the Demo

 ### License
 This project is licensed under the MIT License.

+### Author
+Dristi Dani